Everbeek17/Everbeek17.github.io/index.md

-This is my highschool
+My highschool is
 [Georgetown Day School](https://www.gds.org/)
 Here's a pic of their mascot
 ![Image](Hopper.png)